-When you go to any big city around the USA, normally the crowning achievement in museums is the museum of natural history located in that city.
-This is true for Washington DC, Chicago, etc, and it is true for San Diego as well.
-If you are looking to get the most bang for your buck in Balboa Park then consider exploring the Museum of Natural History, here is all the info.
+In many big cities around the USA, the crowning achievement for museums is the museum of natural history located in that city.
+This is true for Washington DC, Chicago, etc, and it is valid for San Diego as well.
+If you are looking to get the most bang for your buck in Balboa Park, then consider exploring the Museum of Natural History (known as theNat); here is all the info.

-- Cost: Adults $19, Youth $14
+- Cost: Adults $20, Youth $14

-- Hours: 10AM – 5PM
+- Hours: 10 AM – 5 PM

 - Location: 1788 El Prado, San Diego, CA 92101

 The main draw for me was to see the skull of a whale that was in the exhibit.
-I immediately thought this was a skull for some extinct animal with how massive it was and was shocked to learn that it is a whale, which of course still exists today.
+I immediately thought this was a skull for some extinct animal with how massive it was and was shocked to learn that it is a whale, which of course, still exists today.

-They also have a skeleton of a dolphin here that showed the skin on one side and the bones on the other and I found it fascinating.
-Floor one also has the bottom of the main lobby area and features a set of dinosaur bones, complete with a santa hat for Christmas when I went and the museum store.
+They also have a skeleton of a dolphin here that showed the skin on one side and the bones on the other, and I found it fascinating.
+Floor one also has the bottom of the main lobby area and features a set of dinosaur bones, complete with a Santa hat for Christmas when I went and the museum store.

 Floor 2 is where you will be spending the most time, as this is the floor that has all of the dinosaur bones and related material.

 I still remember the first time my parents took me to see dinosaur bones in Washington DC and how blown away I was that something like this ever existed.
-I can honestly say that to this day there is still something about seeing dinosaur bones that brings back that childhood wonder.
+I can honestly say that to this day, there is still something about seeing dinosaur bones that brings back that childhood wonder.

-The exhibit leads you through many different areas before dropping you into a water dinosaur area which had a full skeleton that blew my mind and made me a little afraid to get into the water.
+The exhibit leads you through many different areas before dropping you into a water dinosaur area, which had a full skeleton that blew my mind and made me a little afraid to get into the water.

-The third floor was focused on skulls when I was there and it featured a circular pathway that took your around to see the skulls of dozens of different types of animals and even areas to compare and contrast them.
-It was interesting but it didn’t have as much space as the other floors.
+The third floor was focused on skulls when I was there, and it featured a circular pathway that took your around to see the skulls of dozens of different types of animals and even areas to compare and contrast them.
+It was interesting, but it didn’t have as much space as the other floors.